-In an ideal world landlords would avoid borrowing money altogether – avoiding interest payments, product application fees, mortgage brokers fees, redemption fees, mortgage administration costs, survey fees.
-However, unfortunately for most landlords, this is not a realistic option; particularly if they are in the process of building up their property portfolio.
-If you do have to use a buy-to-let mortgage these are some of the things that will help you get the most for your money and avoid some of the borrowing pitfalls.
+In an ideal world landlords would avoid borrowing money altogether – avoiding BTL interest payments, BTL product application fees, BTL mortgage brokers fees, redemption fees, BTL mortgage administration costs, survey fees.
+However, unfortunately for most landlords, this is not a realistic option; particularly if they are in the process of building up their BTL property portfolio.
+If you do have to use a buy-to-let (BTL) mortgage these are some of the things that will help you get the most for your money and avoid some of the borrowing pitfalls.

 How much should a landlord borrow?

-The amounts that a landlord should borrow has to be an individual business decision.
+Is there an optimum lending level for BTL Mortgage finance?
+The reality is that the amount that a landlord should borrow has to be an individual business decision.
 There is no rule of thumb.
-However, there are a few guidelines to throw into the pot when looking at the size of your loan.
-Firstly, for most of us a loan is exactly that.
+However, there are a few guidelines to throw into the pot when looking at the size of your BTL mortgage loan.
+Firstly, for most of us a BTL loan is exactly that.
 It has to be paid back sometime and somehow.
 Ultimately there are a number of ways this can happen depending on the buy-to-let mortgage type.
-The most obvious way is that the loan is paid back over a period of time as is the case in a repayment mortgage where both interest and capital payments are made each month.
-The good thing with a repayment mortgage is that not only does a landlords mortgage payment reduce over time but also you have the certainty of knowing that you will have paid off you mortgage by a certain date as long as you keep up your mortgage payments.
+The most obvious way is that the BTL mortgage is paid back over a period of time as is the case in a repayment mortgage where both interest and capital payments are made each month.
+The good thing with a repayment BTL mortgage is that not only does a landlords mortgage payment reduce over time but also you have the certainty of knowing that you will have paid off you BTL mortgage by a certain date as long as you keep up your mortgage payments.

 What is a landlords Loan To Value (LTV)